Find your perfect hike. Book a call with Anna

 Ohinepane to Maharanui

-Depart Ohakune between 7.30 and 8.00am for the river.
+Depart from Ohakune in the early morning for the Whanganui River.
 At Ohinepane the canoes and barrels are unloaded and the guides will show you how to pack your canoe.
 The first day includes lunch at Poukaria Campsite, we paddle past the old riverboat landing at Kirikau and take a short walk at Marae Kowhai.
 View the Ohura falls, and the War and Peace Poles that were erected by the Hau Hau warriors.
 It's then a short paddle to the first night's camp at Maharanui.
+Includes lunch and dinner

 Start your journey from Ohakune early in the morning.